Introduction

 Epidemiology

 Angiolymphoid hyperplasia with eosinophilia is uncommon but not rare.
-The exact prevalence is unknown, but it is mostly seen in Asians, followed by Whites, and less frequently in Blacks.
+The exact prevalence is unknown, but it is mostly seen in individuals who are Asian, followed by White individuals, and less frequently in individuals who are Black.
 ALHE has a wide prevalence range varying from 0.7 months to 91 years.
-The mean age at presentation is 37 years, occurring in males and females without significant differences.[14]
+The mean age at presentation is 37 years, occurring in men and women without significant differences.[14]

 Histopathology